-Whether you’re moving across the country, across the world, or just taking a trip with your furbaby or feathered friend this summer, there’s a lot to consider.
+Whether you’re moving across the country, across the world, or just taking a trip with your pet this summer, there’s a lot to consider.
 Pet travel can be especially tricky when you’re up against warmer temperatures, busier roads, and packed airports.
-Our team often advises against booking big pet moves during the summer months, but sometimes life requires it.
+Our team often advises against booking big pet moves during the summer months, but we know that sometimes life requires it.

 Here are our tips to keep your pet as safe and happy as possible during a summer excursion of any length.